17 Jul A Guide To Continuous Glucose Monitoring (CGM) For Weight Loss

 Using a CGM you can observe the effects of different foods on your blood sugar levels and adjust your diet to keep your blood sugar stable.
-Regulating your blood sugar will in turn encourage your body to use its fat stores for energy.
+Regulating and reducing your blood sugar level will in turn encourage your body to turn to burning stored fat for energy.

 WHAT TO AIM FOR WHEN MONITORING BLOOD SUGAR

 The below chart from Diabetes UK outlines optimal ranges to aim for when monitoring your blood sugar levels: